puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 Now that you have an idea of what a module is and what it looks like, you're ready to make your own.

 You've already had a chance to play with the *user* and *package* resources in previous quests, so this time we'll focus on the *file* resource type.
-Because the settings for services and applications are often set in a configuration file, the *file* resource type can be very handy for managing these settings.
+The *file* resource type is also a nice example for this quest because Puppet uses some URI abstraction based on the module structure to locate the sources for files.

 The module you'll make in this quest will manage some settings for Vim, the text editor you've been using to write your Puppet code.
+Because the settings for services and applications are often set in a configuration file, the *file* resource type can be very handy for managing these settings.

 Change your working directory to the modulepath if you're not already there.